-The estimate of the exchange interaction parameters of the Cr localized spins has been done using the total energy differences between the FM ground state and three antiferromagnetic (AF) patterns that can be contained in the supercell in Fig.~\ref{fig:cella_j}.
-The four different magnetic arrangements are reported in Table~\ref{tab:patterns} together with the the values of the Cr local spins.
+The estimate of the exchange interaction parameters between the Cr magnetic moments has been done by computing total energy differences between the FM ground state and three antiferromagnetic (AF) patterns contained in the supercell shown Fig.~\ref{fig:cella_j}.
+The details of these four configurations are reported in Table~\ref{tab:patterns}.

-To estimate the exchange parameters from the total energy differences we need to express the total energy of each magnetic configuration as a function of the local spins.
+In order to estimate the exchange parameters from total energy differences one needs to express the total energy of each magnetic configuration as a function of the local moments.
 We start from the Heisenberg Hamiltonian, Eq.~\eqref{eq:spin-ham}, and write the total energy per cell as:

-where $E_0$ is an adjustable energy term, independent from the spin interaction, $J_{ij}$ are the exchange interaction parameters between spins $S_i$ and $S_j$ of sites $i$ and $j$, respectively, $\sum^{cell}$ indicates a sum over the spins contained in one unit cell, and $\sum^{all}$ may in principle range infinitely over the lattice.
+where $E_0$ is an adjustable energy term, independent from the spin interaction, $J_{ij}$ are the isotropic exchange interaction parameters between spins $S_i$ and $S_j$ of sites $i$ and $j$, respectively, $\sum^{cell}$ indicates a sum over the spins contained in one unit cell, and $\sum^{all}$ may in principle range infinitely over the lattice.
 Assuming that the exchange interactions vanish over the third neighbours, we replace the coupling constants $J_{ij}$ with $J_1$, $J_2$, and $J_3$ for the couplings between first, second, and third nearest neighbours, respectively.

-The free parameters in Eq.~\eqref{eq:toten0} now reduce to 4: $E_0, J_1, J_2, J_3$ to be fitted with the energy differences.
-Using the neighbours list in Table~\ref{tab:couplings} and the spin and energy values of Table~\ref{tab:patterns} we write the following linear system:
+The free parameters in Eq.~\eqref{eq:toten0} now reduce to four: $E_0, J_1, J_2, J_3$ to be fitted with the energy differences.
+Using the neighbours' list in Table~\ref{tab:couplings} and the spin and energy values from Table~\ref{tab:patterns}, one can write the following linear system:

-The resulting parameters, reported in Table~\ref{tab:j_values}, are in close agreement with those obtained by, e.g. Besbes et~al.~\cite{Besbes:2019} who used the magnetic force theorem.
-Together with the value obtained for the onsite magnetic anisotropy $D^{zz}_s$ of 0.30~meV, these exchange parameters reproduce closely the magnon dispersion of Fig.~\ref{fig:TDDFpT_spectrum} in the LSDA (with SOC) case.